 The most common association of the poppy is that of Remembrance Day in the UK, used as a symbol of peace in death.

 The poppy was a common growth in the battlefields of the First World War, even growing once more after the violence ceased.
-The poppies are now worn in honour of the fallen men and women of wars around the world and can be seen across the UK in November specifically.
+The poppies are now worn in honor of the fallen men and women of wars around the world and can be seen across the UK in November specifically.

 Ancient Egypt – medicine

-California – state flower
+California – the state flower

 The poppy was appointed as the Californian state flower in 1903 as a result of its natural growth in the state and the value placed on it by the Native American tribes of the area.
-Since its assignment as state flower, California now has April 6th as California Poppy Day and May 13th – 18th as Poppy Week.
+Since its assignment as the state flower, California now has April 6th as California Poppy Day and May 13th – 18th as Poppy Week.